YaguraStation/notes/devops-dns.md

 author: Reuben Honigwachs
 type: "post"
 ---
 [Gareth Dwyer](https://twitter.com/sixhobbits) delivers entertaining talks one could describe as _tech talk standup_.
 I very much enjoy them.
 He's a brilliant software engineer and reignited my respect for technical writing.
 At a recent [DevOps Cape Town](https://devops.capetown/) meetup he presented a simple set of tasks and their realisation.
-In the end sparking a discussion with the the question: _"Is this the DevOps way?"_.
+In the end sparking a discussion with the question: _"Is this the DevOps way?"_.

 As it is typical for backoffice applications, email plays a central role, which in turn means dealing with dangerously unusable web UI of rent-seeking local registrars.
 Uncertainty starts creeping up and how to get some DevOps in the mix.